bjuppa/fluent-form/README.md

 ##### Buttons
 `ButtonBlock($button_contents, $type = 'submit')` is a block containing one button from start.

 More buttons can be added using `withButton($button_contents, $type = "submit")` or `containingButton($button_contents, $type = "submit")`.
-The first button is treated as the block's main input, extra buttons won't have any messages or descriptions displayed automatically.
+The first button is treated as the block's main input, so extra buttons won't have any messages or descriptions displayed automatically.

 ```php
 // Buttons